Herseninstituut/ASD_DCM_subcortex_sensory/README.md

 [MATLAB](https://mathworks.com) and [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) must be installed.
 The code has been run on Linux and Windows.
 We safely assume it should also run on a Mac.

+## Folder Contents

+- **CSVs**: Output CSVs and auxilliary CSV files

+- **GCMs**: output group DCMs

+- **pheno**: This folder contains the csv and mat files with phenotypical and clinical information about the ABIDE participants used in the analysis

+- **JOBS**: Scripts to replicate the analysis presented in the manuscript step-by-step.
+A guide to run the scripts can be found in the folder description.

 ## Cloning the repo and adding the data from Zenodo

 The repository can be downloaded by running the following code on your on machine